MitchVDB-2468140/MitchVDB-2468140/README.md

-# Hi there, I'm Mith!
+# Hi there, I'm Mitch!

 🎓 **Master's Student in Computer Science**
 📍 **University of Hasselt (UHasselt)**